jmtiong/swat/backend/README.md

 $ npm run test:cov
 ```

+## Things that we know

+### Weather API
+- if date is provided, it will return a list of all timings from 00:00 to end of date
+- if date and timing is provided, it will return a list of 1 item containing that range
+- if no parameters are provided, it will return a list of 1 item containing that range
+- if both parameters are provided, it will take the date_time effect

+#### Updating Weather Information Logic (Cron)
+1. If the last updated timestamp is more than 5 minutes from now, request from API.
+2. If time range has already passed validTo time, mark it as over and update it one last time.
+3. If requesting old date time range and it already exists, do not call API.

+#### Weather External API
+1. If no weather information of the area exists, call API.
+2. If there exists a weather information but it is outdated, use as it is.

+We can use Redis to cache similar requests within a short time frame.

+### Traffic API
+- if md5 hash did not change, no new image.

+#### Updating Traffic Information Logic (utilize Cron)
+1. To call the API every 60 seconds.
+2. List return camera Id and same hash, archive record.
+3. Same Camera Id and Different Hash, create a new record

+Scenario 1: Camera ID and Different Hash = create new record
+Scenario 2: Camera ID and Same Hash = mark record as archived
+Scenario 3: Camera ID, different hash on 1st iteration.
+Same Camera ID, different hash on 2nd iteration = create new record.
+Scenario 4: No such camera ID = create new camera ID, and tag closest area.
+Create new record.

+#### Traffic External API
+1. If there are no traffic information exists, call API.
+2. If capture is archived, use as it is.

+Scenario 1: No capture exists = call API
+Scenario 2: capture exists, captured time > 20 seconds and capture is not archived = call API, if same camera id and same hash, archived. if same camera id and different hash, archived last capture and create new record.
+Scenario 3: capture exists, captured time < 20 seconds = use as it is.

+We can use Redis to cache requests for similar time frame.

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).